ICHRA administration for first-timers

 Notify your employees about the ICHRA

-For newly eligible employees, which are newly hired employees or employees who gain eligibility after the initial start of the plan year, your organization can provide the notice up until the first business day the employee’s ICHRA coverage begins.
+“Newly eligible workers” to the benefit are newly hired employees or employees who gain eligibility after the plan year's initial start.
+Your organization can provide notice to this group up until the first business day the employee’s ICHRA coverage begins.

-It’s best to provide notice as soon as possible so employees can review medical policies and enroll in individual health coverage.
+It’s best to provide notice as soon as possible so employees can review their policy options and enroll in individual health coverage.

 The notice must include the following to comply with federal regulations: